Absolutely cannot wait to kick start the year with one of the top favorite activities of typical +65-ers – Vacationing!

 During that week I read a very interesting article “Here’s Why Singaporeans Can’t Afford A Vacation Every 3 Months” and thought what better way to make this trip more interesting, by trying to keep within a budget while having fun (do note that fun is highly subjective depending on the type of traveler mindset one has).
 And while doing so, why not share some of the highlights of how we have been and will be doing in keeping costs down!

 JUST before you make your purchase, check out if Shopback (a cashback site for online transactions), has your airline has offerings on the site.
 If so, you can easily get cash rebates for your air ticket purchase even before you fly!

-We were in a rush to book, hence our tickets were a little expensive, SGD 270 a pop for a return trip with Tiger Airlines.
+We were in a rush to book, hence our tickets were a little expensive, SGD 270 a pop for a return trip with Tiger Airlines but still pretty budget.
 On short trips, I recommend carry-on luggage so you don’t waste costs on check-in luggage.
-For those who love their luggage space, there is an alternative, full-fledged airline (30kg check-in luggage all included), Vietnam Airlines which cost about SGD 230 – an even better deal, if you are okay with the slightly inconvenient flight timings.
+For those who love their luggage space, there is an alternative, full-fledged airline (30kg check-in luggage all included), Vietnam Airlines which cost about SGD 230 – an even more budget deal, if you are okay with the slightly inconvenient flight timings.